lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 kdf is the algorithm identifier of the chosen KDF, and any associated parameters, used to derive the shared secret key.

-kemContext MAY be used to transfer additional algorithm specific context information, see also the definition of ukm in {{I-D.ietf-lamps-cms-kemri}}, Section 3.
+kemContext MAY be used to transfer additional algorithm specific context information, see also the definition of ukm in {{RFC9629}}, Section 3.

 len is the output length of the KDF and MUST be the desired size of the key to be used for MAC-based message protection.